 Mbu Puffer Tank Mates

-Mbu puffers are difficult to cohabitate for a number of reasons.
+Mbu puffers are difficult to cohabitate for several reasons.
 Their aggressive and carnivore nature can make them hostile to pretty much everything that swims.
 Given their large size, anything you put in the tank with them has the prospect of becoming a meal.

 The fish are true individuals in that each has their own personality.
 One Mbu puffer may do well with tank mates and others of its own kind; another may not.
 The only way to find out is to put two of them together and see if they get along.

-If you do get a Mbu puffer with a friendly personality, you can try them with non-threatening species.
-Watch their interaction closely so it does not result in the death of the tank mate.
+If you get a Mbu puffer with a friendly personality, you can try them with non-threatening species.
+Watch their interaction closely, so it does not result in the death of the tank mate.